 As an avid rider in New Mexico, you are well aware of the dangers you face out on the road.
-While you accept that there is some degree of risk inherent in riding a motorcycle, you should not have to accept the danger that drivers put you in when they ignore traffic laws and refuse to allow you the space you need to operate safely.
-When driver negligence causes you to crash, you are at high risk of suffering a head or neck injury.
+While you accept that there is some degree of risk inherent in riding a motorcycle, you should not have to accept the danger drivers put you in when they ignore traffic laws and refuse to allow you the space you need to operate safely.
+When driver negligence causes you to crash, you are at high risk of a neck or head injury.

-As personal injury lawyers who proudly represent motorcycle riders throughout the state, we know how serious motorcycle head and neck injuries can be and what the lifetime cost of recovery could be.
+Our motorcycle accident lawyer team proudly represents motorcycle riders throughout the state, and we know how serious motorcycle head and neck injuries can be and what the lifetime cost of recovery could be.
 If you suffered such an injury in a bike crash, trust us to hold the negligent driver accountable and to fight for the financial recovery you deserve.

 What Kind of Head and Neck Injuries Happen in Motorcycle Crashes?